hammadrauf/TowersOfHanoi/README.md

   - public boolean moveSingleDisk(Pole fromPole, Pole toPole) throws Exception

 ## Executable Binary JAR files
-Executable binary JAR file is included in ".binary-download" folder for convieniance.
+Executable binary JAR file is included in ".binary-download" folder for convenience.
 Download via Browser may corrupt this file.
 If the file is corrupted, you can use GIT commands to copy the entire repository, using the command:
 ```
 git clone https://github.com/hammadrauf/TowersOfHanoi.git